cristopher-christ/cf7-pdf/readme.txt

 == Changelog ==

+= 1.9.7 =
+* Fix - Solved issue of Attachement conflict of Default CF7 and our PDF with emails.

 = 1.9.6 =
 * Add - Add Pages Break Feature for move content to the next Pages.